B-R-D/kamihime_ext/README.md

 ## Installing and Usage

 ### Running Environment
-Please keep your browser updated to the latest version before installing.
+Please keep your browser up-to-date before installing.
 Some APIs are only available in Chrome devtool, which means the performance on other platforms (such as Firefox, Edge and etc.) are not ensured.
 #### Windows
 Download and unpack [this](https://github.com/B-R-D/kamihime_ext/releases) ZIP archive.
 Then click the button "Load unpacked extension..." on left-top of the Extensions page and locate the folder that contains KA.
 #### Linux